freidamachoi/metabase-bi/snowflake/camvio/SCHEMA_DOCUMENTATION.md

 5. Use **Queries #7-9** to find join keys, dates, and status fields
 6. Run **Query #10** (sample queries) for specific tables of interest

+### Saving Query Results

+**Option 1: Save CSV files (Recommended for reference)**
+- Download query results as CSV files
+- Save them in the `query_results/` directory
+- Naming convention: `query-15-quick-overview.csv`, `query-02-tables-views.csv`, etc.
+- These CSV files serve as reference data and can be committed to the repository

+**Option 2: Document directly in this file**
+- Copy key findings from query results
+- Update the "Available Tables/Views" section below with structured information
+- Focus on tables that are most relevant for joining with Fybe data

+**Best Practice**: Do both!
+Save the CSV files for reference, then document the key findings in this markdown file.

 ## Access Information

 - **Instance**: CAMVIO-GOFYBE